 The Central American Crisis

-Migrants from Honduras, El Salvador, and Guatemala continue to flee escalating violence and seek refuge in the United States.
-The majority have valid claims for asylum and protection.
-Unaccompanied migrating children are a particular concern and their desperation clearly indicates an ongoing humanitarian crisis in Central America.
+Migrants from Honduras, El Salvador, and Guatemala continue to flee escalating violence and seek refuge in the many countries including the U.S. The majority have valid claims for asylum and protection.
+Unaccompanied migrating children are a particular concern because their age makes them exceptionally vulnerable.

-We are the experienced leader working in collaboration with a national network of service providers providing positive alternatives and concrete solutions for children when they reach the U.S. Within El Salvador we work with repatriated children, providing hope and opportunity for school and livelihoods, while advocating for long term solutions in Central America.Read More
+We work in collaboration with a national network of service providers to provide positive alternatives and concrete solutions for children and families when they reach the U.S. We support current mandates for child protection and safety.
+Through our office in El Salvador we help repatriated youth and young adults by providing hope and opportunity through education and job training.
+We also advocate for long-term solutions that address root causes for the forced displacement of Central Americans.Read More

 Findings and recommendations from our December 2015 fact finding mission to Ethiopia.
 It specifically addresses the situation of Eritrean unaccompanied refugee minors.